zmeluch/Mapping_Earthquakes/README.md

 ## Results

-The page once first loaded showing all three overlays:
+The page when first loaded showing all three overlays:
 ![Main Page Map](https://user-images.githubusercontent.com/103155045/189013520-077fbf25-ff2d-4122-b26f-fc384cce9974.png)

 The page switched to the light map that was added: